sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 6. **Post-maintenance cordon check** – Confirms whether the node is still cordoned.
 7. **Uncordon if needed** – Runs `kubectl uncordon` when the previous check reports that the node remains unschedulable.

-Each Kubernetes interaction shells out to `kubectl` on the shared delegate host selected during `pre_tasks`, matching the behaviour administrators expect from manual maintenance.
+Each Kubernetes interaction shells out to `kubectl` on the shared delegate host selected during the kubectl setup stage, matching the behaviour administrators expect from manual maintenance.

 ### Visual flow reference